6 Ways to Use Talent as a Corporate Differentiator

 Start with the Business Strategy

-Before investing in talent initiatives, start by making sure that your business strategy is clear, believable, and implementable by those who need to execute and support it.
+Before investing in talent initiatives, start by making sure that your business strategy is clear, believable, and implementable enough in the eyes of those who need to execute and support it.
 If people do not have confidence in the strategic direction or if their goals and accountabilities or roles and responsibilities are unclear, your talent investments will be diluted.

 And you will not be able to use talent as a corporate differentiator.